 Pah Ayo Geh Dis Ship From?

 Ubersoca Cruise 2017 was held on the Carnival Sensation, one of the first ships in the Carnival Cruise fleet.
 This means that it is one of the oldest ships cruising on the waters today.
 It was clear of the ship’s old age when the elevators worked less than half the time and some rooms used scotch tape to keep the air conditioning vent in place.
 Lawd send help!
 On the other hand, the staff was great.
 My room steward, Viktor, was the real MVP!
 He brought extra towels, checked in to make sure we were okay, complimented our various outfit selections and was an overall mood booster!
-He earned every bit of the tip we left him for his unparalleled service!
+He earned every bit of the tip we left him for his unparalleled service (remember to tip your room steward/stewardess)!
 I personally believe that USC 2018 MUST be on a different ship in order to provide a better overall experience.
 Let’s hope they’ll take this into serious consideration when planning for 2018.

 Who Cooking Back Dey?